 The trace we leave behind.

 Here I am, sitting in the rainforest jungle of Australia drinking rainwater, surrounded by wildlife.
-Everything is alive, filled with movement, sounds, birds, wild kangaroos, koalas fighting at night screaming, snakes hiding and looking to feed, all kind of insects I have never seen before and more.
+Everything is alive, filled with movement, sounds.
+Birds, wild kangaroos, koalas fighting at night screaming, snakes hiding and looking to feed, all kinds of insects I have never seen before, and more I can’t explain.

-From here, I want to talk about the trace we leave behind.
+From this context, I want to talk about the trace we leave behind.

 Once visiting a temple in the mountains of Japan, a friend fixed something out of place there and said; Leave a place, better than how you found it.